 Verra recognises the plastic waste issue that is plaguing the world and has become a critical concern for a number of companies and consumers.
 Recognising the need for new incentives to 1) catalyse the responsible design and use of packaging materials, 2) support companies in reducing their plastic waste footprints and 3) stimulate the development of new plastic recovery and recycling projects around the world, Verra helped launch the 3R Initiative (3RI).

-Through the 3RI, Verra is developing the Plastic Recovery and Recycling Project Accounting Standard (Plastic Standard), which is part of the crediting mechanism to drive finance towards plastic waste recovery and recycling activities
+With the 3RI and other stakeholders, Verra is developing the Plastic Waste Reduction Standard (Plastic Standard), which aims to drive finance towards plastic waste recovery and recycling activities.

 "We want to turn the plastic pollution crisis into an opportunity to safeguard fragile ecosystems, save millions of dollars, and unleash innovation benefits along the corporate value chain.
 The 3R Initiative helps us do exactly that, which is why we've thrown our weight behind actively co-developing and piloting corporate plastic standards for the market, drawing on our expertise in project development and climate advisory,"